How Learning Science Is Catching Up To Mr. Rogers

 At first, such a film might seem superfluous.
 Why make a movie about a man who appeared as himself in hundreds of highly rated television episodes?
 Someone as familiar to millions of adults as a childhood friend?

 Not because it reveals some shocking hidden side to the TV host, husband, father, Presbyterian minister, puppeteer, composer, organist, best-selling author and noted cardigan aficionado.
 He wasn't gay, says his good friend and co-star Francois Clemmons, who is.
-He wasn't a Navy Seal, either — not sure how that rumor got started.
+He wasn't a Navy SEAL, either — not sure how that rumor got started.

 What makes Morgan Neville's biographical documentary so necessary, in fact, is that it shows Rogers was exactly what he appeared to be.
 Someone who devoted his life to taking seriously and responding to the emotions of children.
 In a word: to love.

 Yes, Mr. Rogers' Neighborhood was slow.
 It was repetitive.
-This was thoroughly developmentally appropriate; Rogers was informed by his coursework at the University of Pittsburgh, by pediatricians like Dr. Benjamin Spock and Dr. T. Berry Brazelton, and his mentor, child psychologist Margaret B. McFarland.
+This was thoroughly, developmentally appropriate; Rogers was informed by his coursework at the University of Pittsburgh, by pediatricians like Dr. Benjamin Spock and Dr. T. Berry Brazelton, and his mentor, child psychologist Margaret B. McFarland.

 The show was also deep, and not afraid to get dark.
 The topics and the format, it turns out, are as relevant to education and child development as they ever were: